 In fall, we usually see a natural art show when Japanese maple leaves begin to change from green to yellow and then into vibrant reds.
 But this does not happen every single year.
-There are times when Japanese maple bonsai are not turning red enough or it shed leaves before turning color.
+There are times when Japanese maple bonsai does not turn red enough or shed leaves before turning color.

 In this post, I will explain why your Japanese maple bonsai is not turning red and how to make it redder.

 - Why is my Japanese maple bonsai not turning red?

 - How to make your Japanese maple bonsai redder

 Why is my Japanese maple bonsai not turning red?

 Before diving into why is your Japanese maple bonsai not turning color, let me explain how it changes color.

 The autumn color change of Japanese maple trees reflects 3 pigments in leaves.